 Surprisingly, though, there were groups of people who thought that quarantine and social distancing would also stave off the disease.

 2. The Worst Hit Areas were Mountainous and Isolated Places

 Despite being transmitted along trade routes (primarily by sea) the hardest hit zones in Western Europe were in mountainous or isolated areas.
-Snowdonia and Wales were particularly hard hit by the Black Death, and mining villages in Pennsylvania and South Africa faced similar infection rates.
+Snowdonia and Wales were particularly hard hit by the Black Death.

 Places like Milan and Douai in Flanders were mostly spared from the ravages of the Black Death, despite being major hubs of commerce and industry at the time.
 In fact, only one household in Milan contracted the disease, and according to Douai chronicles the plague was successfully contained there.
 Milan would remain mostly plague free until 1400.